Grizzly Tales for Gruesome Kids (book): The Giant Who Grew Too Big For His Boots

-Hugh is a giant who lives in a countryside cottage with his wife in Wales.
+Huge Hugh is a giant who lives in a countryside cottage with his wife in Wales.
 He has messy black hair, and a warty face and tongue, which gives him a large lisp that sprays everything he faced.
-His wife tries her best to cater to his bullying demands but one day, Hugh grows until he can not fit in their home.
-He stomps next door and threatened Mr Sparrow, implying a promise to almost drown him and his family with the speech impediment.
+His wife tries her best to cater to his bullying demands but one day, Hugh grows until he cannot fit in their home.
+He stomps next door and threatens Mr Sparrow, implying a promise to almost drown him and his family with the speech impediment.
 The Sparrow family rush out of their house as fast as they can through the giant spittle and Hugh immediately moves in, throwing out the furniture and sleeping downstairs.
-By the next morning, his limbs are sticking out of the windows and his head pulls the roof off the building; he grows again.
+By the next morning, he's grown again to the point where his limbs are sticking out of the windows, and his head pulls the roof off the building.
 "I NEED MORE SPACE!" he yells; the spittle rains for fifteen seconds over a nearby village.
 After eating a forest, Hugh approaches a church and scares off the vicar and praying villagers inside with his lisping.
-Luckily, the church is warm and big enough for Hugh to sleep in overnight but he woke up cold and higher than the lowest clouds.
+Luckily, the church is warm and big enough for Hugh to sleep in overnight, but he woke up cold and higher than the lowest clouds.
 He stomps across the border to London and ate pigeons from Trafalgar Square and drinks from the River Thames.
 His lisping rains across the British Isles as he crosses to other English cities to find space.
 Hugh is so tall, the President of the United States telephones him and warned that the United States Armed Forces will not hesitate to attack if he attempts to cross the Atlantic Ocean, so Hugh steps across and eats the entire American military.

 "I NEED MORE SPACE!"
 Hugh yells, his lisp raining on Africa for six hours.
 Eventually, he goes to sleep with his feet in Australia, his bottom in India and his head on the Arctic, but he wakes up bigger than the Solar System and the Milky Way.
 A satellite floats around his nose and asks him not to speak anymore because he will drown the Earth.
 Hugh grabs it and stuffs it in his mouth.
 The antenna pokes a tongue wart, which "pops" Hugh like a balloon.
 He floats back to Earth and lands in a rainy grassland at 5 cm tall, smaller than the blades.
-He demands a snail hands over its home but the snail refuses and runs him over.
+He demands a snail hands over its home but the snail refuses and he gets crushed under by it.